-In compliance with the Higher Education Authorization Act, (http://www.gpo.gov/fdsys/pkg/USCODE- 2011-title20/html/USCODE-2011-title20-chap28-subchapIV-partA-sec1070.htm) any student whose absence from the school is required by reason of service in the uniformed services shall be entitled to readmission to the school if the student (or an appropriate officer of the Armed Forces or official of the Department of Defense) gives advance written or verbal notice of such service to the Head of School.
+In compliance with Section 487 of the Higher Education Opportunity Act, any student whose absence from the school is required by reason of service in the uniformed services shall be entitled to readmission to the school if the student (or an appropriate officer of the Armed Forces or official of the Department of Defense) gives advance written or verbal notice of such service to the Head of School.
 This is provided that the cumulative length of the absence and of all previous absences from the school, by reason of service in the uniformed services, does not exceed five years, and, except as otherwise provided in this section, the student submits a notification of intent to re-enroll in the school.